pauldahacker/push_swap/README.md

 Lots of small optimization changes were made, I need to annotate them.

 [!]
-Does not pass NORMINETTE because i am trying to make it more efficient.
+Does not pass NORMINETTE because i am trying to make it more efficient (some files have too many functions, some functions have too many lines).

 -------------------------------------